Suprithh7/TraceRoot/README.md

 **AI-assisted fraud investigation platform for cybercrime investigators.**

-Built for the Karnataka Cybercrime Department (CIDECODE) Hackathon — powered by Google Gemma.

 > Money doesn't disappear in cyber fraud — it moves.
 Through five, ten, sometimes fifteen mule accounts in minutes.
 TraceRoot turns that invisible trail into a visual, explainable, court-ready case in the time it takes to upload a CSV.

 ---